101arrowz/pwa-manifest/packages/parcel-plugin-pwa-manifest/README.md

 #### `appleTouchIconBG`
 The background color for the Apple Touch Icon (to fill transparent regions).
 Defaults to the theme color.
 - Useful because by default, Apple uses black for transparent regions, which doesn't look good with most icons.
+- Recommended to use `atib` alias for brevity.
 #### `appleTouchIconPadding`
 The number of pixels to pad the Apple Touch Icon with on all sides.
 Defaults to 12.
 - Used to account for Apple's courner-rounding.
+- Recommended to use `atip` alias for brevity.
 #### `genFavicons`
 Whether or not to generate 16x16 and 32x32 favicons and insert links in the HTML.
 Defaults to `false`.
 #### `msTileColor`